inogolo

 1. To provide an easy to use tool that will help English speakers pronounce difficult and commonly mispronounced names.

-2. For non-English speakers and those for whom English is a second language-- to provide an easy to use tool to help pronounce common English names, since many English names follow no phonetic rules.
+2. For non-English speakers and those for whom English is a second language-- to provide an easy to use tool to help pronounce common English names, since many English names seemingly follow no phonetic rules.

 A few notes about the site: